When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: Introduction

 To fill this critical gap, we propose PINK (Penalized INK-based score), a novel metric specifically designed to evaluate educational faithfulness.
-It leverages an LLM-based auto-grader with a carefully designed rubric system that assesses semantic mathematical correctness across five dimensions (formula identification, boundary conditions, early-stage calculations, late-stage calculations, and final answer verification) and allows for nuanced partial credit, i.e., 0-20 points, mirroring human grading.
+It leverages an LLM-based auto-grader with a carefully designed rubric system that assesses semantic mathematical correctness across five dimensions and allows for nuanced partial credit, i.e., 0-20 points, mirroring human grading.
 In a two-stage evaluation pipeline, PINK explicitly detects and penalizes over-corrections.
-It first computes an oracle baseline score by grading the ground truth transcription, before comparing it to the score assigned to the output transcription generated by the OCR model that is to be evaluated.
-When a model's output scores higher than the oracle (indicating it "improved" the student's work), PINK applies graduated penalties: minor corrections (1-10 points) trigger score reversion, while major corrections ($>$10 points) nullify the score entirely.
-This design ensures models are held accountable for transcription faithfulness.
+It first computes an oracle baseline score by grading the ground truth transcription, before comparing it to the score assigned to the transcription generated by the OCR model.
+When a model's output scores higher than the oracle (indicating it "improved" the student's work), PINK applies graduated penalties, ensuring models are held accountable for transcription faithfulness.

-PINK also addresses two common issues with traditional OCR evaluation metrics, e.g. BLEU~\cite{papineni2002bleu}.
-First, it can recognize semantic equivalence: as \cref{fig:intro_example} illustrates, mathematically identical expressions like '\textbackslash frac\{1\}\{2\}' and '0.5' are penalized by BLEU due to LaTeX formatting differences, while PINK correctly identifies them as expressions of equal meaning.
+PINK also addresses another common deficit of traditional OCR evaluation metrics, e.g. BLEU~\cite{papineni2002bleu}.
+It can recognize semantic equivalence and reflect semantic importance: a critical unit mistake (cm→m) receives more weight than minor formating variations.
+As \cref{fig:intro_example} illustrates, mathematically identical expressions like '\textbackslash frac\{1\}\{2\}' and '0.5' are penalized by BLEU due to LaTeX formatting differences, while PINK correctly identifies them as expressions of equal meaning.
 To quantify this advantage, we analyzed 2,244 FERMAT~\cite{fermat2025} samples transcribed by Ovis2 8B VLM and found that 60.9\% of discrepancies flagged by BLEU were limited to (8.2\%) or included (52.7\%) formatting differences.
-Second, PINK reflects semantic importance: a critical unit mistake (cm→m) in a final answer receives more weight than minor spacing variations.

 We evaluated 15 SoTA VLMs (ranging from 7B to 124B parameters) using our framework, and the results revealed a complete departure from conventional BLEU-based rankings.
 Under BLEU, GPT-4o achieves 3rd place with 0.735; under PINK, it drops to 6th with 0.907, heavily penalized for aggressive over-correction.
 Conversely, Gemini 2.5 Flash rises from 10th (BLEU: 0.614) to 1st (PINK: 0.935) by maintaining exceptional transcription faithfulness.
 A human expert evaluation demonstrates that the ranking under PINK offers a more human-aligned perspective: given a choice between BLEU and PINK scores for the same OCR output, experts preferred PINK 55.0\% of the time versus BLEU's 39.5\%.
 Beyond rankings, our results also reveal a strong positive correlation between model scale and over-correction frequency, that is, larger models within the same family consistently exhibit higher over-correction rates, suggesting this behavior may be an emergent property of advanced reasoning capabilities~\cite{wei2022emergent}.